gowdhamanj/apic-multi-site-HA/README.md

 ```
+My favorite search engine is [Duck Duck Go](https://duckduckgo.com "The best search engine for privacy").

-Pls refer to the  [Falover Handing](https://www.ibm.com/docs/en/api-connect/10.0.1.x?topic=deployment-failure-handling-two-data-center) for more details.
-Provided an extract from the APIC documentation
+Pls refer to the  [Failover Handing](https://www.ibm.com/docs/en/api-connect/10.0.1.x?topic=deployment-failure-handling-two-data-center) for more details.
+Provided an extract from the APIC documentation.
 Entire data center failover

 To failover an entire data center, follow the previous steps to failover the API Manager service, followed by the steps to failover each Developer Portal service in that data center.